- sodium cromoglicate

 It is not known whether sodium cromoglicate is excreted in breast milk but on the basis of its physico-chemical properties, this is considered unlikely.
 There is no information to suggest the use of sodium cromoglicate has any undesirable effects on the baby.

-Instillation may cause transient blurring of vision.
-Do not drive or operate machinery if affected.
+Instillation may cause transient stinging or blurring of vision.
+Do not drive or operate machinery until normal vision is restored.

 Reporting of suspected adverse reactions